wangand/ud858/ConferenceCentral_Complete/README.md

 ## Task 4 Add a Task

-On the creation of a session, the speaker is automatically checked and a task is pushed into the task queue automatically if there is more than one session of this speaker in the same conference.
-This functionality can also be triggered manually by calling the endpoints method getFeaturedSpeaker(sessionKey) where the sessionKey is the valid urlsafe key of a session.
-In the case of manual triggering, the task will always be pushed.
-This allows a user to manually set a featured speaker even if they do not have more than one session thus increasing the app's flexibility.
+On the creation of a session, a task is pushed into the task queue automatically.
+If there is more than one session of this speaker in the same conference, the featured speaker in the memcache is updated.
+The contents of the featured speaker can be accessed via the endpoints method: getFeaturedSpeaker()